July 21 2017

 - Consider legacy system transformation to prepare for the future

-- Reduce costs by consolidating and standardising legacy systems
+- Reduce costs by consolidating and standardizing legacy systems

 - Ensure IT architecture has the capability to connect to anything anywhere in system